oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ---

-## 12. Future Enhancements
+## 13. Future Enhancements
-**Enhancement 1** - Expand the analysis to multiple years, such as 2021-2025, to examine how salaries, cost of living and purchasing power have changed over time and identify longer-term trends.
+**Enhancement 1** - Expand the analysis to multiple years, such as 2021-2025, to examine how salaries, cost of living and purchasing power have changed over time and to identify longer-term trends.

 **Enhancement 2** - Replace average annual salary with median annual salary where suitable data are available.
-Median salary is less influenced by extremely high earners and may provide a better representation of the earnings of a typical worker.
+The median salary is less influenced by extremely high earners and may better represent the earnings of a typical worker.

-**Enhancement 3** - Incorporate an additional affordability measure such as income taxation, housing costs or disposable income to develop a more comprehensive assessment of affordability.
+**Enhancement 3** - Incorporate an additional affordability measure, such as income tax, housing costs, or disposable income, to develop a more comprehensive assessment of affordability.

 **Enhancement 4** - Extend the analysis to city- level data, which would allow for affordability comparisons within countries rather than relying solely on national averages.